alikzao/tao1/docs/game.rst

 Roadmap game
 ------------

-- aaa
+- Movement at different angles
-- bbb
+- Space scene
+- A detailed review of all movements on the server
+- Check vector of shot on the server
+- Artificial intelligence for bots
-- ccc
+- Showcase players